alpha-unito/streamflow/docs/source/ext/database.rst

 The ``WorkflowBuilder`` class extends the ``DefaultDatabaseLoadingContext`` class and overwrites only the methods involving the ``step``, ``port``, and ``workflow`` entities.
 Particularly, the ``add_step``, ``add_port`` and ``add_workflow`` methods do not set the ``persistent_id`` as their parent methods.
 The class has the ``workflow``, i.e., the new ``workflow`` instance, and the ``load_entire_wf`` attributes.
-This latter attribute has a default value of False; when it is initialized to True, it will load all the entities of the original workflow in the new workflow.
+This latter attribute has a default value of False; when it is initialized to True, the ``load_workflow`` method will load all the entities of the original workflow in the new workflow.
 .. code-block:: python

     def __init__(self, workflow: Workflow, load_entire_wf: bool = False):